A look at COVID-19 reopening plans across the country

 Nova Scotia:

+Nova Scotia has moved into Phase 2 of its five-step reopening plan, which allows such things as indoor dining at restaurants and bars, a 50 per cent customer capacity for retail stores and increased gathering limits.

-Nova Scotia has allowed all public and private schools to reopen.
-A limit of 10 people gathering informally outdoors is in place, and all retail businesses are open at 25 per cent capacity with public health measures in place.
+The province has allowed all public and private schools to reopen.
+A limit of 10 people gathering informally indoors is in place, and up to 25 people are allowed to gather informally outdoors without social distancing.

+Festivals and special events may take place at 25 per cent of the venue’s capacity with a maximum of 50 people indoors and up to 75 people outdoors with social distancing.

-Outdoor restaurant and bar patios can open with two metres between tables and a maximum of 10 people at each table.
+Indoor and outdoor restaurant dining is allowed with two metres between tables and a maximum of 10 people at each table.
+Restaurants can only serve dine-in customers until 11 p.m. and must close by 12 a.m., however take-out, delivery and drive-thru service can still be offered after 12 a.m.

 Hair salons, barber shops, spas, nail salons and body art establishments are open but by appointment only.